Physics Courses

 Course Detail:

-The principles of statics and dynamics are essential in the field of mechanical engineering.
-This course is designed to introduce students to these principles and how they are used in real mechanical structures in preparation for future college courses.
-Students will be able to use these principles to analyze simplified real world examples of mechanical structures, such as cables, beams, bridges, and machines, to determine conditions for static or dynamic equilibrium.
-Students will also research and learn more about the field of mechanical engineering and how it differs from other engineering disciplines.
-Prerequisite: PH090
+The principles of statics are essential in various engineering disciplines, such as mechanical engineering.
+In this one-term course, students are introduced to these principles and how they are used in real mechanical structures in preparation for future college courses.
+Students will be able to use these principles to analyze simplified real-world examples of mechanical structures, such as cables, beams, bridges, and machines, to determine the conditions necessary for static equilibrium.
+This class may not be taught every year.
+Prerequisites: PH090 or PH200.

 |